cy-baz/math_based_captcha_bypass/README.md

 - This python program uses the following libraries:
  - Requests
  - argparse
-- The equation needs to be in plain text on the web application
+- The equation needs to be in plain text on the web application (i.e. not an image)
 - The operator (i.e. +) needs to have a space before or after it for them to be separated.
-  - If not, they could probably be separated in the arithmetic() function.
+  - If not, they could probably be separated in the arithmetic() function with some tweaks to how it works.
 - The string used to identify the equation may not work properly if it is not unique (i.e. occurs more than once in the response)
 - The script doesn't check if it is a login page, so wrong urls may cause unusual output.